Musselburgh railway station: Facilities

 Both have waiting shelters, CIS screens and customer help points.
-Platform 2 also has a self-service ticket machine in its shelter, to allow intending passengers to purchase prior to travel or collect pre-paid tickets (the station is otherwise unmanned).
+Platform 2 also has a self-service ticket machine in its shelter, to allow intending passengers to purchase prior to travel or collect pre-paid tickets (the station is otherwise unstaffed).
 Train running information is also provided via automatic announcements and timetable posters.
 Step-free access is available to each platform.